shlomki/scb-statement-converter/README.md

 ## Disclaimer

 1. This tool is not affiliated, endorsed, or supported by SCB in any way, shape, or form.
 Use it at your own risk!
-5. If SCB changes the format of their PDF statements, this tool will very likely stop working immediately.
+2. If SCB changes the format of their PDF statements, this tool will very likely stop working immediately.
+3. Please note, converted files are not encrypted.

 ## Features